lvgl/lvgl/docs/widgets/core/label.md

 This means that the array can't be a local variable which goes out of scope when the function exits.
 Constant strings are safe to use with `lv_label_set_text_static` (except when used with `LV_LABEL_LONG_DOT`, as it modifies the buffer in-place), as they are stored in ROM memory, which is always accessible.

-### New line
+### Newline

-New line characters are handled automatically by the label object.
+Newline characters are handled automatically by the label object.
 You can use `\n` to make a line break.
 For example: `"line1\nline2\n\nline4"`

 ### Long modes
-By default, the width and height of the label is set to `LV_SIZE_CONTENT`therefore the size of the label is automatically expands to the text size.
+By default, the width and height of the label is set to `LV_SIZE_CONTENT`.
+Therefore the size of the label is automatically expanded to the text size.
-Otherwise, if the width or height is explicitly set (useing  e.g.`lv_obj_set_width` or a layout), the lines wider than the label's width can be manipulated according to several long mode policies.
+Otherwise, if the width or height are explicitly set (useing  e.g.`lv_obj_set_width` or a layout), the lines wider than the label's width can be manipulated according to several long mode policies.
 Similary, the policies can be applied if the height of the text is greater than the height of the label.
 - `LV_LABEL_LONG_WRAP` Wrap too long lines.
-If the height is `LV_SIZE_CONTENT` the label's height will be expanded, elst the text will be clipped.
+If the height is `LV_SIZE_CONTENT` the label's height will be expanded, otherwise the text will be clipped.
 (Default)
 - `LV_LABEL_LONG_DOT` Replaces the last 3 characters from bottom right corner of the label with dots (`.`)
 - `LV_LABEL_LONG_SCROLL` If the text is wider than the label scroll it horizontally back and forth.
 If it's higher, scroll vertically.
 Only one direction is scrolled and horizontal scrolling has higher precedence.
 - `LV_LABEL_LONG_SCROLL_CIRCULAR` If the text is wider than the label scroll it horizontally continously.
 If it's higher, scroll vertically.
 Only one direction is scrolled and horizontal scrolling has higher precedence.